iKuartz/Portfolio-Model/readme.md

 ![screenshot](./app_screenshot.png)

-Website about poetic song lyrics requested by Microverse as a partial prerequisite for moving on to the next Module.
+Website about poetic song lyrics requested by Microverse as a partial prerequisite for moving on to the next Module. <br>
-The Home and About pages are necessary, others are good to have if possible.
+The Home and About pages are necessary, others are good to have if possible.<br>
-This is the design model for the website: https://www.behance.net/gallery/29845175/CC-Global-Summit-2015 And these are the project requirements:
+This is the design model for the website: https://www.behance.net/gallery/29845175/CC-Global-Summit-2015<br>
+And these are the project requirements:

 ## General requirements